danielecr/dconedo/README.md

 # Docker Compose Near Dockerd

 Everybody did it, so I am doing it too.
-You are free to use other source.
 This is based in dind wrapdocker script and alpine, also it has ssh, but it has no nodejs.

 This is not "docker in a docker", but "docker near a docker" style, it requires